-The beauty of No Churn Ice Cream is that you can make it at home because you don't need an ice cream maker!
+The beauty of No Churn Ice Cream is that you can make it at home because you don't need an ice cream maker and it still produces a rich and creamy ice cream!
 It's a simple combination of condensed milk and whipped cream and the taste and texture are smooth, velvety and very similar to that of soft serve ice cream.
 You are simply mixing whipped cream, condensed milk and flavoring together, then freezing it overnight!

 💭Why does Homemade Ice Cream Melt Faster?

 So why does homemade ice cream melt faster, you're wondering?
 Well, because homemade ice cream usually contains much less air and fat than the ice cream we buy in the store, and air insulates the ice cream against warming and fat stabilizes the cream structure.
 Ice creams that contains high proportions of solid ingredients and stabilizers also tend to melt slowly because solids and stabilizers thicken the mixture, which helps it to resist melting when it's frozen.
 But most homemade ice creams don't use much in the way of stabilizers or additional solids.
-You can read more about why homemade ice cream melts faster HERE.
+You can read more about why homemade ice cream recipes melt faster HERE.

-I thought my Butterbeer recipe was pretty good, but I'd love to try the Universal Studios Butterbeer one day - just to compare!
+I thought my Butterbeer recipe was pretty good, but I'd love to try other butterbeer drinks one day, including Universal Studios Hollywood Butterbeer- just to compare!
 And we do have plans to go to Universal Studios eventually.
 But because of the worldwide pandemic we happen to be in right now, that won't be happening any time soon...
 Like all travel and large events such as Stampede, it's on hold until further notice.